While Trump minimizes the toll, government orders 100,000 new body bags

 "We want to reopen, and the testing is not going to be a problem at all," he declared Monday, adding later that "the fact that people aren't allowed to have their freedom causes a tremendous amount of problems, including death."

-The push to kickstart an economy that is now hemorrhaging workers as it shrinks has drawn little public criticism from within the administration, even as many health experts say loosening stay-at-home rules could greatly increase the number of casualties from a pandemic that already has claimed almost 60,000 lives.
-But similar concerns were flagged in the preliminary version of the document supporting his strategy that was developed by subunits of the coronavirus task force consisting of employees of FEMA, the Defense Department, the HHS Department and other federal agencies.
+The push to kick-start an economy that is hemorrhaging workers as it shrinks has drawn little public criticism from within the administration, even as many health experts say loosening stay-at-home rules could greatly increase the number of casualties from a pandemic that has already claimed more than 62,000 lives.
+But similar concerns were flagged in the preliminary version of the document supporting his strategy that was developed by sub-units of the coronavirus task force made up of employees of FEMA, the Defense Department, HHS and other federal agencies.

 Millions of Americans will see coronavirus restrictions eased by FridayApril 29, 202001:50

-"Late indicators and human decision making may delay mitigation to prevent catastrophic resurgence," the "incident outlook" report developed by FEMA and the HHS Department states in a subsection of the document entitled "risks/limiting factors" for the objective of "minimizing transmission & risks to public health."
+"Late indicators and human decision making may delay mitigation to prevent catastrophic resurgence," the "incident outlook" report developed by FEMA and HHS says in a subsection titled "risks/limiting factors" for the objective of "minimizing transmission & risks to public health."

-The other reasons listed demonstrate federal officials' own fears that reversing stay-at-home rules and social-distancing guidelines could have fatal consequences.
+The other listed reasons demonstrate federal officials' fears that reversing stay-at-home rules and social distancing guidelines could have fatal consequences.

 "States may not be following the recommended 'gating' process to make community mitigation adjustments," the document says.
 "Individual mitigation measures (e.g. hand washing) are often easy to support, but stricter community mitigation measures (e.g. social distancing) can be disruptive making them difficult to sustain.
 Individuals travelling from high impact areas to low impact areas may have contracted COVID-19 but are asymptomatic.
 Mitigation fatigue.
 Community mitigation measures may not have the desired impact.
 Insufficient [state and local] staff to implement moderate mitigation measures."

-The president is aware of these worries and shares concerns about the potential for a resurgence, the White House official said.
+The president is aware of the worries and shares concerns about the potential for a resurgence, the White House official said.

 "Our guidelines are based on strong public health science and have been vetted through the interagency," the official said.
 "But we also understand the novel nature of this virus and that nothing is foolproof.
 We are encouraging extensive mitigation efforts in the public space to ensure health and safety."

 Some of Trump's advisers have put more emphasis on health risks and less on immediate economic peril.
-Dr. Anthony Fauci, the head of the National Institute for Allergy and Infectious Diseases, said Tuesday that there could be "a bad fall" if states and cities re-open too early.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said Tuesday that there could be "a bad fall" if states and cities reopen too early.

 "If by that time we have put into place all of the countermeasures that you need to address this, we should do reasonably well," Fauci said in remarks to the Economic Club of Washington, D.C.
 "If we don't do that successfully, we could be in for a bad fall and a bad winter."

-Among others, the April 25 meeting was attended by FEMA Director Pete Gaynor, Admirals Brett Giroir and John Polowczyk, who are the assistant secretary of Health and Human Services for health and the coronavirus' supply-chain task force lead, respectively, and staff from the White House's National Security Council.
-The NSC staff dialed in by videoconference, according to the summary of the session.
+The April 25 meeting was attended by, among others, FEMA Director Pete Gaynor; Brett Giroir, the assistant secretary of health and human services for health; Rear Adm.
+John Polowczyk, vice director for logistics of the Joint Chiefs of Staff, who is the supply-chain lead for the coronavirus task force; and staff from the White House's National Security Council.
+The NSC staff members dialed in by videoconference, according to the summary of the session.

-"Food/water or other large commodity mission resulting from an additional disaster declaration would reduce response capabilities for COVID-19," the outlook document states.
+"Food/water or other large commodity mission resulting from an additional disaster declaration would reduce response capabilities for COVID-19," the document says.

 The resiliency of the U.S. health care system faces hurdles, too, according to the incident outlook draft.